robcalcote/413ClassWork/Sprints/sprint2 (1).md

 |# # Unit Tests             |
 -----------------------------
 # # Create fixtures file with users, groups, permissions
-# # Unit test to create a user, set data, save, then load again and compare.
+#X# Unit test to create a user, set data, save, then load again and compare.
 # # Unit test for login and logout
 # # Unit test for group permissions
 # # Unit test for users and groups